 4. Review applicable criticality code validation reports upon issuance and major changes, such as validation of a new computer code or expansion of the AOA(s).
 Requirements for performing validations and documenting results in validation reports will vary between licensees, but validation reports will generally include a specification of benchmark experiments, calculation and statistical analysis of the benchmarks, determination of the bias, bias uncertainty, and upper subcritical limit, and specification of the AOA(s) and any limitations on use of the code.
 Particular attention should be provided to the following considerations in reviewing validation reports—(1) whether selected experiments are applicable to calculations to be performed, (2) whether statistical methods are used properly (e.g., assumptions regarding data normality and any trends adhered to, any rejected outliers appropriately justified, extrapolation or large interpolation of trends performed correctly and within appropriate limits), and (3) whether the AOA(s) are appropriately specified.
 The description of an AOA should include the range of composition of fissionable, moderating, reflecting, and absorbing materials, the neutron energy spectrum, computer code system hardware and software, nuclear data library, code options used, etc.

-A process for computer code verification upon code system changes and should be in place, and code systems should be placed under configuration control to prevent unintended changes.
+A process for performing a computer code verification upon code system (e.g., SCALE) changes, and on a periodic basis, should be in place, and code systems should be placed under configuration control to prevent unintended changes.

 Review the description of controlled parameters, controls, and limits in the CSEs to determine whether they are clear and unambiguous, described in sufficient detail to ensure they will perform their intended safety functions, and consistent with the results of calculations (or other methods to demonstrate subcriticality).
 In addition to establishing subcritical limits (limits on one or more parameters that ensure compliance with specified keff limits), licensees may establish safety limits (as specified in CSEs and/or other safety basis documents) and routine operating limits (as specified by line operations in procedures or work instructions) more conservatively to increase confidence that subcritical limits will not be exceeded.
 While specific terms and definitions vary between licensees, established limits should be sufficient to account for process variability and uncertainty (including manufacturing tolerances, measurement precision, instrument drift, etc.) and should render credible process deviations sufficiently unlikely to ensure that the performance requirements of 10 CFR 70.61 and the DCP are met.
-All attributes and components of controls needed to ensure the performance requirements and DCP should be described in appropriate detail. (should be on an as-needed basis, depending on whether there are any significant changes to .)
+All attributes and components of controls needed to ensure compliance with the performance requirements and DCP should be described in appropriate detail.
+(The validation report should be inspected on an as-needed basis, depending on whether there are any significant changes to the report.)

 02.02 Criticality Implementation.